repsandcode/jobseekr/README.md

 # JobSeekr

 Seeking for work?

+JobSeekr got you.

-Get hired here and start earning.
+Get hired and start earning.